Some of the winners in the 2018 children’s category

-This year for the first time, we are running a Fancy Dress Competition at The Real Halloween.
+The No-new Plastic Home-made Fancy Dress Competition which proved very popular in 2018 is back for 2019.
+We hope you’ll enter!
 It’s free to take part and there are adult and children’s categories.
-And prizes (details to be announced).
+Plus prizes (details to be announced).

 3-8 years old